Go to Studio

 Google Search

-Fetches real-time search engine results page (SERP) data from Google for any query.
-Supports multiple search types (web, news, images, videos, etc.) and returns structured results including organic listings, featured snippets, People Also Ask, knowledge graphs, and more.
+The Google Search node fetches real-time search engine results page (SERP) data from Google for any query.
+It supports multiple search types (web, news, images, videos, shopping, places, maps, scholar, patents) and returns structured results including organic listings, People Also Ask, related searches, and more.

 Common use cases:

-• SEO monitoring — Track organic rankings for target keywords
+• Tracking organic rankings for target keywords across countries and locales

-• News tracking — Monitor news coverage for brands or topics
+• Monitoring news coverage for brands, products, or industry topics

 query string required